 We will collect, store and use any information you provide in accordance with the Data Protection Act 1998 and General Data Protection Guidelines 2018 (GDPR).
 We will try to keep the data as accurate and up to date as possible and will not keep it longer than necessary.
 In some instances the law sets the length of time information has to be kept, but in most cases Bromley, Lewisham & Greenwich Mind will use its discretion to make sure we do not keep records for longer than necessary.

-The core information we will collect will be personal data, but may also include special category data.
+The core information we will collect will be personal data, some of this may be classed as special category data.

 Under the Data Protection Act 1998, Personal Data is defined as data that identifies a living person and/or includes any expression of opinion about that person.
 Personal data we might collect from you may include basic details such as your name, date of birth, email address, postal address and telephone number.
 It might also include any information about you in our files relating to any of our services you may have been referred to or accessed.